mattermoran/map_launcher/README.md

 </br><img src="https://github.com/mattermoran/map_launcher/raw/master/assets/icons/doubleGis.svg" width="25"> 2GIS
 </br><img src="https://github.com/mattermoran/map_launcher/raw/master/assets/icons/tencent.svg" width="25"> Tencent (QQ Maps)

+## Breaking Change in v1.1.3
+Because of the changes in Android 11 you may need to adjust your gradle version if it's failing to build.
+You can find solution [here](https://github.com/mattermoran/map_launcher/issues/60#issuecomment-771388357)

 ## Migrating to v1

 Breaking change: map_launcher does not depend on flutter_svg anymore which means you will have to add flutter_svg in your project if you want to use images.